Cluster

 and

 .
-If there is only one scene in the dashboard, it opens automatically when you open the dashboard.
+If there is only one scene in the dashboard, it opens automatically.

 - To open the layer, click